-You should show your identification (ID) card every time you request health services.
-If you do not show your ID card, the Provider may not bill us for Covered Benefits, and you may be responsible for the cost of the service.
-You can order a new ID card online by using your secure online account at www.harvardpilgrim.org or by calling the Member Services Department.
+Please show your identification (ID) card every time you request health services.
+If you do not show your ID card, the Provider may not bill us for Covered Benefits.
+You may be responsible for the cost of the service.
+You can order a new ID card online.
+Log in to www.harvardpilgrim.org or call the Member Services.